VBCores/VBDrive/README.md

 ## Build and verification

+Use `Release` configuration - other won't work due to timing or size issues.
 Initialize submodules before configuring.
 DSDL C headers and C++ traits are generated into the build directory using the CMake module and templates supplied by libcxxcanard.
 Neither the Arduino `src/` tree nor an `App/cyphal.h` shim is used.

 `VBDrive_full.hex` combines VBBoot at `0x08000000` with VBDrive at `0x08003000`.
-Both Release and RelWithDebInfo fit the flash partitions; Debug is not supported on this layout.

-Use Release for motor testing.
-The 2026-09-09 Servo smoke passed Serial/Cyphal and bounded PI/PID movement, but sampled FOC peaks still exceeded the 25 us budget (Release: 36.21 us; RelWithDebInfo: 39.56 us).
-Neither build has a verified 40 kHz worst-case deadline; see `tests/README.md` for the measurement scope.
-Configure with `-DVBDRIVE_FOC_PROFILE=ON` to expose `last_cycle_cost` and `max_cycle_cost` in Release without enabling MONITOR (sample period: 256 calls).

-After a Release build, run `python3 tests/parameter_interfaces.py` for host regressions against the actual parameter implementation, Serial state controller and Cyphal callback (hardware/transport doubles).

 The bootloader-compatible configuration prefix uses type `0x44AAABFF`.
+Only fresh
-Only fresh EEPROM provisioning is supported; existing configuration/calibration layouts are not migrated.
+EEPROM provisioning is supported; existing configuration/calibration layouts are not migrated.